Sunday, June 18, 2017

 Visit the midsummer vendors to find specialty Scandinavian items and handcrafted treasures.
 Many booths offer Scandinavian food items for your dining and snacking pleasure.

-There will be live Scandinavian themed entertainment on two stages throughout most of the day.
+There will be live Scandinavian themed entertainment throughout most of the day.
 Pick up a festival program at the the admission table or view one of the posted schedule to find your favorite band, singer, or dance troupe.
-Featured entertainers from Denmark, Finland and Sweden will perform today also.
+Featured entertainers from Denmark, the Harald Haugaard / Helene Blum Band will perform twice.
 The show varies each performance so try to catch them all.

 EMPIRE OF CHIVALRY AND STEEL VIKING ENCAMPMENT